 Angular offers powerful DI (dependency injection) instrument and services to resolve various productivity issues and speed up the development process:

 - Dependency Injection.
 DI is a design pattern that makes it possible to improve the modularity and efficiency of an application.
-It’s a way to create objects that are dependent on other objects.
-Using dependency injection, Angular makes it possible to delegate some server-side services to the client-side part.
+It’s a way to create objects that depend on other objects.
+With dependency injection, Angular makes it possible to delegate some server-side services to the client-side part.

 - Angular Services.
 Angular components aren’t supposed to capture and save data; they focus on representing and giving access to this data to services.
 Angular Services help combine business logic and app UI as well as make the code cleaner.
 A programmer can import a service just once in the code and then use it wherever they need it again.
 As a result, a specialist works faster because less code is needed.